A Downside to Our Rural Life

-We have a cell phone, but that is no help here because there is no cell service in this area… and of course there is no broadband access either, so we are left with dial-up Internet access over these incredibly bad telephone lines.
+We have a cell phone, but that is no help here because there is no cell service in this area… and of course the only broadband access is through a DSL connection over these incredibly bad telephone lines.
 Contrary to the impression given by those television commercials where people are using wireless broadband in the desert, underwater, deep in the woods, or in otherwise generally inaccessible areas, and the voice-over says that no area is out of reach… this area IS.
-Although we CAN get satellite TV here, the satellite broadband companies available in our area tell us that the mountains and trees surrounding our house block the line of sight to their satellites.
+Although we CAN get satellite TV here, the satellite broadband companies available in our area tell us that the mountains and forests surrounding where we live block the line of sight to their satellites.
 We have one last possibility… the telephone company has been promising a wireless broadband for our area for over two years now, but so far they haven’t delivered on those promises.
-We are still hoping that sometime they will… and that their broadband connection would be better than their telephone service.
+We are still hoping that sometime they will… and that their wireless broadband connection would be better than their telephone service.

 This… and our unreliable electrical service… are probably the biggest downsides to our life here… but that (the electrical service, I mean) is another story.